-36 The existence and persistence of heterogeneity of firms in regard to productivity is one of the important well-confirmed insights from the empirical literature; see the survey of Syverson (2011).
-37 See in much more detail Kerber (2011) and Kerber/Saam (2001), where this effect is shown in a simulation model.
+The existence and persistence of heterogeneity of firms in regard to productivity is one of the important well-confirmed insights from the empirical literature; see the survey of SYVERSON (2011).

+See in much more detail Kerber (2011) and Kerber/Saam (2001), where this effect is shown in a simulation model.
 It is important that this effect of a merger is not based upon innovation incentives, but on an evolutionary variation-selection-effect.
 A similar argument about the advantages of "econodiversity" can be found in Farrell (2006), where he also asks the question whether competition policy should protect such diversity.
-These kinds of advantages of diversity have also been emphasized in Comanor/Scherer (2013) and mentioned in Shapiro (2012, 382) and Rubinfeld/Hoven (2001, 72); from an innovation economics perspective see Cohen/Klepper (1992).
-38 See for the following Penrose (1959), Barney (1991), Teece/Pisano/Shuen (1997), Teece (2007) and Wojcik (2015) who offers an overview about this broad literature.
-These theories are also closely related to the evolutionary approach of Nelson/Winter (1982) who view the knowledge of the firm as consisting of routines, skills and capabilities.
-See also Montgomery (1995) and Noteboom (2001).
+These kinds of advantages of diversity have also been emphasized in Comanon/Scherer (2013) and mentioned in Shapiro (2012, 382) and Rubinfeld/Hoven (2001, 72); from an innovation economics perspective see Cohen/Klepper (1992).

-ties" that are necessary for changing the knowledge, skills, and capabilities of firms, or, in the early definition of Teece/Pisano/Shuen (1997, 516), the "firm's ability to integrate, build, and reconfigure internal and external competences to address rapidly changing environment".
-This focus on the role of (knowledge) resources, learning, and capabilities for being innovative can help a lot to understand innovation and innovation competition.39 Overall, there are a number of promising approaches beyond traditional theoretical and empirical industrial economics, which however so far have not been analyzed enough whether and how their insights could be used in the application of competition law in regard to innovation competition.
+management theories, the socalled resource-based view and, more recently, the "dynamic capabilities" perspective are interesting approaches for a better understanding of innovation in a dynamic competitive context.38 Based upon an early approach of Penrose (1959) the resource-based view sees the firm as a bundle of resources which are decisive for its competitiveness and therefore profitability.
+Firms are heterogeneous, because they differ in their control over valuable, rare, inimitable and non-substitutable resources (VRIN resources).
+Resources of the firm can consist of a broad set of tangible and intangible resources, but particularly important is the focus on knowledge, skills, and capabilities.
+These resources can be, e.g., machinery, laboratories, intellectual property (patents, trademarks), abilities and knowledge of managers and employees, and organizational knowledge.
+The "dynamic capabilities" approach is a further step, because it focusses much more explicitly on the need of firms to change and innovate in a rapidly changing world.
+Its basic idea is to ask for the "dynamic capabilities" that are necessary for changing the knowledge, skills, and capabilities of firms, or, in the early definition of Teece/Pisano/Shuen (1997, 516), the "firm's ability to integrate, build, and reconfigure internal and external competences to address rapidly changing environment".
+This focus on the role of (knowledge) resources, learning, and capabilities for being innovative can help a lot to understand innovation and innovation competition.
+39 Overall, there are a number of promising approaches beyond traditional theoretical and empirical industrial economics, which however so far have not been analyzed enough whether and how their insights could be used in the application of competition law in regard to innovation competition.

-2.3 Consequences for the application of competition law
+C. Consequences for the application of competition law